earthly/earthly/docs/examples/codespaces.md

 1. Update your devcontainer configuration in .devcontainer/devcontainer.json in the root of your project
     ````
+    // YOUR OTHER CONFIG HERE
+    ...
+    ...
     "features": {
         "ghcr.io/shepherdjerred/devcontainers-features/earthly:1": {
             "bootstrap": true
         }
+    },

+    // You can also add on the Earthly syntax highlighting extension!
+    "customizations": {
+        "vscode": {
+            "extensions": [
+                "earthly.earthfile-syntax-highlighting"
+            ]
+        }
+    },
+    ...
+    ...
     ````
 1. Run `Rebuild Container` on your codespace to have it install the feature
 1. Your Earthly commands will now run on docker!